Assessing climate variability and wetlands

 Step 4: How will the threats and processes change?

 Having established a clear sense of the vital processes in and around the wetland, as well as the existing threats it faces, it is possible to get a sense of how these will change over time under various climate scenarios.
-The Department of Environment and Science offers regionally-specific projections of likely climate impacts in Queensland for a number of IPCC warming scenarios.
+The Queensland Government offers regionally-specific projections of likely climate impacts in Queensland for a number of IPCC warming scenarios.

 The Critical Decade and sections of the IPCC’s Fourth Assessment Report offer further detail from a national perspective.
 In Queensland, experts have workshopped wetland-specific impacts.
 Refer to the report Assessing Climate change risks and identifying adaptation priorities.